- Current disciplinary research interests

 - Interest in connecting sustainability to research

-Research: My student researchers and I study environmental impacts on the bacterial community composition, particularly the abundance, diversity, and distribution of antibiotic-resistant bacteria and antibiotic-resistant genes.
+My student researchers and I study environmental impacts on the bacterial community composition, particularly the abundance, diversity, and distribution of antibiotic-resistant bacteria and antibiotic-resistant genes.
+We work closely with Dr. Greg Lewis and Dr. John Quinn in the Biology Department.
+I am deeply interested in developing team-teach courses with colleagues of all disciplines.

 - Center-funded research projects